Powering Your Electric Vehicle with Solar

 So you ditched your gas guzzling internal combustion engine vehicle (ICE) for an electric vehicle (EV)–congratulations!
 In addition to being quiet, low maintenance, and fun to drive, EV’s powered by the electric grid are undoubtedly cleaner than their ICE counterparts.
 According to the US Department of Energy’s Alternative Fuels Data Center, the average gas-powered vehicle emits the equivalent of 11,435 lbs of carbon dioxide per year.
 An average EV charged by the electric grid in North Carolina, which is powered mainly by burning fossil fuels, is responsible for releasing roughly 4,185 lbs of CO2 into the atmosphere each year.

 Electric Vehicle’s Potential

 While EV’s powered by the electric grid offer close to a threefold reduction in emissions compared to ICE vehicles, this barely scratches the surface of an EV’s potential to decrease greenhouse gas emissions.
-Many of our EV driving clients want to take it a step further by using solar photovoltaics to generate the electricity needed to power their vehicles, thus reducing their transportation related emissions to zero.
+Many of our EV driving clients want to take it a step further by using solar photovoltaics and battery backup, like Tesla Powerwall, to generate and store the electricity needed to power their vehicles, thus reducing their transportation related emissions to zero.